MicrosoftDocs/SupportArticles-docs/Office/Client/excel/use-startup-folders.md

 [!INCLUDE [Branding name note](../../../includes/branding-name-note.md)]

+For an updated version of this article, see [Customize how Excel starts](https://support.microsoft.com/office/customize-how-excel-starts-6509b9af-2cc8-4fb6-9ef5-cf5f1d292c19).

-For a Microsoft Excel 2001 for Mac version of this article, see [259921](https://support.microsoft.com/help/259921).
+For a Microsoft Excel for Mac version of this article, see [Customize how Excel starts in Excel for Mac](https://support.microsoft.com/help/259921).

 ## Summary